rsyncOSX/rsyncuidocs/content/en/docs/GettingStarted.md

 There are three Sidebar menu options that are contingent upon the properties of a task.
 It is sufficient as long as one of the tasks satisfies one of the prerequisites.

 - *Snapshot*: this option is exclusively available for *snapshot* tasks
-	- require version 3.x of rsync
+	- requires version 3.x of rsync
 - *Restore*: this option is only available for *synchronize* and *snapshot* tasks where *the destination* is located on a *remote server*
-	- avaliable for openrsync as well, but only for synchronize tasks
+	- available for openrsync as well, but only for synchronize tasks
 - *Verify remote*: this option is only available for *synchronize* tasks where *the destination* is located on a *remote server*
-	- require version 3.x of rsync
+	- requires version 3.x of rsync

 {{< alert >}}

-The Sidebar menu may be hidden, either click on the Hide Sidebar icon top left or toggle ON  *Hide the Sidebar on startup* within the *RsyncUI settings*.
+The Sidebar menu may be hidden, either click on the Hide Sidebar icon top left or enable *Hide the Sidebar on startup* within the *RsyncUI settings*.

 {{< /alert >}}